How we think about charity evaluation

 The credibility revolution that started in economics in the 1980s is key for us.
 The use of randomized controlled trials (RCTs) to estimate the effects of international development interventions means that we now have good-quality causal evidence to work from.
 When we’re trying to figure out whether an intervention works, RCTs are the gold standard.
 The charities we most confidently recommend are often backed by this kind of evidence, which allows us to draw much more reliable conclusions than observational studies do.

 We don’t always have RCTs to rely on, but there are other types of research design that allow us to have more confidence in results than we otherwise would.
-So-called quasi-experimental designs, if done well, can provide evidence almost as good as we can get from an RCT by finding ways to cleverly simulate the random assignment that occurs in an experiment.
+So-called quasi-experimental designs3, if done well, can provide evidence almost as good as we can get from an RCT by finding ways to cleverly simulate the random assignment that occurs in an experiment.

 But our best tool for evaluating scientific research is, ultimately, our skepticism.
 We don’t think it’s good to be reflexively skeptical about new findings, but we try to approach our work with a Scout mindset — we want to go wherever the evidence leads us, while being very careful not to be led astray.